On the knot Floer filtration of the concordance group: Background

 Indeed, it follows from the definition of Archimedean equivalence that the set $H_g$ is closed under the group operation, and it is clear that if $h \in H_g$, then the inverse of $h$ is as well.
 The filtration now also follows from the definition of Archimedean equivalence, since $[g_1]_\text{Ar} < [g_2]_\text{Ar}$ implies that $H_{g_1} \subset H_{g_2}$ and that $\Z \subset H_{g_2}/H_{g_1}$, generated by $g_2$.

 Applying these tools to the group $\cF$, we obtain a filtration on $\cF$, which we may pull back to give a filtration on $\cC$.
 The effectiveness of this approach is largely determined by the coarse order type of $\cF$.
-For instance, it is easily seen \cite[Proposition 4.8]{Homsmooth} that the coarse order type of $\cF$ contains $\omega$ as an ordered subset, with $\cF_n := \phi^{-1}\big[ H_{\llbracket T_{n,n+1} \rrbracket} \big]$ giving a filtration on $\mathcal{C}$ indexed by $\N$.
+For instance, the second author showed \cite[Proposition 4.8]{Homsmooth} that the coarse order type of $\cF$ contains $\omega$ as an ordered subset, with $\cF_n := \phi^{-1}\big[ H_{\llbracket T_{n,n+1} \rrbracket} \big]$ giving a filtration on $\cC$ indexed by $\N$.
 This is precisely the reversed order type of the $n$-solvable and bipolar filtrations.
 Our goal is to achieve an indexing set with finer order type.